marechal-dev/marechal-dev/README.md

 I'm on the 1st semester of Information Systems at FURG (Universidade Federal do Rio Grande).

 On my free time, i like to play some games like Sea of Thieves, Red Dead Online, DOOM Eternal, The Division 2 and League of Legends.
 I also stream sometimes at [my Twitch Channel](https://www.twitch.tv/marechal_dev).
-I like to stream Live coding and gameplay at weekend.
+I like to stream Live Coding and Gameplays.

 At my week days i like to study JavaScript, HTML and CSS and some other things, like Games Programming!
 My dream is to become a Game Programmer!